National Historical Publications and Records Commission (NHPRC)

 My state does not have an active State Historical Records Advisory Board (SHRAB).
 Can my institution apply for this grant?

 Yes.
-If your institution is part of the state government, however, the NHPRC cannot award money to your institution until your SHRAB is reinstated.
+If your institution is part of the state government, however, NHPRC cannot award funds to your institution until your SHRAB is reinstated.